kolotaev/vakt/README.md

      'sun' in 'sun' - True
 ```

-Also note, that some [Storage](#storage) handlers can already perform that Policy matches Inquiry in
+Also note, that some [Storage](#storage) handlers can already check if Policy fits Inquiry in
 `find_for_inquiry()` method.
 So Checker is the last row of control before Vakt makes a decision.